vyasdeepti/NLP-Basics/README.md

     "that": 1
 }

-Sort by Frequency

-Sort the words by their frequency in descending order.
+Sort by Frequency : Sort the words by their frequency in descending order.

-Example
+Example:

 [
     ("i", 2),